algattik/terraform-azure-pipelines-starter/README.md

 Create a Service Connection of type Azure Resource Manager at subscription scope.
 Name the Service Connection `Terraform`.
 Allow all pipelines to use the connection.

-In your subscription, create a storage account and a storage container named `terraformstate` within the storage account.
+In `infrastructure/azure-pipelines.yml`, update the `TerraformBackendStorageAccount` name to a globally unique storage account name.

-In `infrastructure/azure-pipelines.yml`, update the `TerraformBackendStorageAccount` name to your storage account name.
+The pipeline will create the storage account.

 Create a build pipeline referencing `infrastructure/azure-pipelines.yml`.